hmolavi/Toyota_Hackathon/README.md

 5. Narrow down the location of the wheels from the cars cordinates
 6. Locate the objective post
 7. Draw the circles around the wheels and take a picture of the image when front wheel crosses the post

+# Challenges Faced
+- Depending on the time of the day, the camera had a diffiult time picking up depth values